jinayang15/ICS4UCulminating/README.txt

 BUGS:
 - Collision in the town.
 If you walk up or down RIGHT beside a wall, it will look like you are running into nothing.
   However, if you move slightly away, walking works like normal.
+Also, when you enter the Pokemon Center, pressing W will not let you move - there seems to be an invisible barrier.
+Clicking other movement keys will fix this.
+  Sometimes (and rarely), when you go to heal your Pokemon, the music will not play.